Les Filles go online – Télé Gourmet by Maître Philippe & Filles. The bigger, the bigger. Degrees of maturity of cheese.

 And here are the facts at a glance:

 • In general, the less water a cheese contains and the more compact it is, the more intense its flavor.
-It follows that cheeses that lose water during maturing taste more intense than young cheeses.
+Therefore, cheeses that lose water during ripening have a more intense flavor than young cheeses.

-• Unashed goat's cheese ripens well.
-They will then become drier and more compact and possibly harmless blue mold has formed on the bark.
-If you don't like that, you can carefully remove the mold with a brush.
+• Unashed goat cheeses mature well.
+They will then become drier and more compact, and a harmless blue mold may have formed on the rind.
+If you don't like this, you can carefully brush off the mold with a brush.

-• Ashed goat cheese does not mature as well.
-They have a tendency to get a bit bitter with age.
+• Ashed goat cheeses don't age as well.
+They tend to become somewhat bitter with age.

-• Cheese always matures from the outside in.
-You can see that with cheeses like Camembert and Epoisses.
-When they are young, both have a solid core inside - the so-called "coeur" (French for heart).
-When well ripened, they are creamy to the core.
-Feel free to try out what you like better!
+• Cheese always ripens from the outside in.
+This can be clearly seen in cheeses like Camembert and Epoisses.
+When young, both have a firm core – the so-called "coeur" (French for heart).
+When they're fully ripened, they're creamy right through to the heart.
+Feel free to experiment and see which you like better!

-• With Camembert and other blue-veined cheeses, reddish-brown spots and discolorations can form on the white mold as they ripen.
-This is absolutely harmless and not a sign of spoilage.
+• With Camembert and other blue cheeses, reddish-brown spots and discoloration may develop on the white mold during ripening.
+This is completely harmless and not a sign of spoilage.

-• Brin d'Amour, coated in herbs, is very soft, moist, quarky and creamy when young.
-Later it becomes drier and firmer and of course more intense and a wild hairy layer of mold develops on the herbs.
+• When young, Brin d'Amour, coated in herbs, is very soft, moist, curd-like, and creamy.
+Later, it becomes drier and firmer, and naturally more intense, and a wild, hairy layer of mold develops on the herbs.
 This particular mold is called "poil de chat" (cat hair) in French.
-It is also harmless and forms the bark together with the herbs.
-Anyone who feels visually disturbed by this can brush off the mold with a vegetable brush.
-You should be very careful not to remove all the delicious herbs at the same time.
-It is better to stroke the cat or press the fine hairs.
-Then it doesn't look so wild anymore.
+It is also harmless and, together with the herbs, forms the rind.
+If this bothers you, you can brush off the mold with a vegetable brush.
+Be very careful when doing this so as not to remove all the delicious herbs at the same time.
+It's better to stroke the cat or press the fine hairs.
+Then it doesn't look quite so wild.

-• Blue cheeses like Roquefort are not meant to be aged, you'd rather enjoy them young.
+• Blue cheeses like Roquefort are not meant to be aged; they are best enjoyed young.

-• Hard cheeses such as Comté come onto the market already well matured.
-Our Comté always has at least 15 to 18 months.
-This cheese should therefore not be allowed to mature further at home, but rather eaten quickly, otherwise the cut surfaces will dry out.
-Should it ever become dry in the fridge, it can be used wonderfully as grating cheese.
+• Hard cheeses like Comté are already well-ripened when they arrive in stores.
+Our Comté is always aged for at least 15 to 18 months.
+This cheese shouldn't be allowed to mature any further at home; it should be consumed quickly, as otherwise the cut surfaces will dry out.
+If it does dry out in the refrigerator, it can be used wonderfully as a grated cheese.